The most mysterious place in every US state

 Michigan: Masonic Temple, Detroit

-Built for the mysterious Freemasons, Detroit’s Masonic Temple is a maze of 16 storeys and more than a thousand rooms (complete with secret passageways if the rumours are to be believed).
+Built for the mysterious Freemasons, Detroit’s Masonic Temple is a maze of 16 stories and more than a thousand rooms (complete with secret passageways if the rumors are to be believed).
 There’s a widespread urban myth that the architect of the building, George Mason, grew too ambitious with the project for his own good; after overspending on the temple’s construction and rendering himself bankrupt, it is said he leapt from the roof and plunged to his death.
 In reality, Mason died at home as an old man – so who is the ghostly figure alleged to be stalking the stairway?

 Minnesota: Lake Harriet Elf House, Minneapolis

 On the south shore of Lake Harriet lies an ash tree with a mysterious inhabitant.
 According to local folklore, this is the abode of Thom, a friendly elf that Minneapolitans have adopted as one of their own – he even has a pin on Google Maps.
-Just inside Thom’s adorable door and around the trunk of his supposedly enchanted tree, adults and children alike leave letters and gifts for the tiny creature, such as crystals, coins, flowers and books.
+Just inside Thom’s adorable door and around the trunk of his supposedly enchanted tree, adults and children alike leave letters and gifts for the tiny creature, such as crystals, coins, flowers, and books.
 If you’re lucky (and believe in magic), you may even get a response.

 TravelingOtter/Flickr/CC BY-SA 2.0 DEED